 No one was hurt during this event and Alpine residents manage to retain their unique sense of humor.
 Photo by TC Wait.

-Aerial view of Weldon Gulch and the debris fan where Alpine is located.
+Aerial view of Weldon Gulch and the debris fan on which Alpine is located.
 Debris flow scars are visible along the left side (east facing slope) of Weldon Gulch below tree line.
 Photo by TC Wait

-The alpine debris debris flows tore through this garage removing all the contents inside (including a jeep) and knocking a nearby 500-gallon propane tank from its foundation.
+The Alpine debris flow tore through this garage, removing all the contents inside including a jeep, and knocking a nearby 500-gallon propane tank from its foundation.
 Photo by TC Wait.

 The debris flow closes CR292 east of the Iron City Campground.
 Photo by TC Wait.

-Although this event may be the first time the town of Alpine was affected by a debris flow, it is not a geologically uncommon event in this area.
-The fan that the town is located on is composed almost entirely of old debris flow material and the debris flow channels above town appear to run frequently – just not making it all the way down to the town.
+Although this event may be the first time the town of Alpine was affected by a debris flow, it is a geologically common event in this area.
+The fan that the town is located on is composed almost entirely of old debris flow material and the debris flow channels above town appear to run frequently – most of the time not making it all the way down to the town.
 The densely treed areas on the higher slopes likely help stop some of the flows from making it to the fan.
-Other areas in the Collegiate Peaks with similar geology and topography (Cottonwood Pass, Chalk Cliffs, etc.) have resulted in debris flows following localized heavy rain over recent years.
-The debris flow hazard remains for Alpine, although the frequency of this sort of event is not known.
+Similar geologic and topographic conditions in other areas in the Collegiate Peaks (Cottonwood Pass, Chalk Cliffs, etc.) experience debris flows following localized heavy rain in recent years.
+The debris flow hazard remains for Alpine, although the frequency of this sort of event is unknown.